Wealth Horizon ReviewOpen Demo Account

 The idea behind diversifying your portfolio by spreading your invested funds across a number of asset classes is that it tends to help insulate the portfolio against losses in any one asset class by balancing them with gains in another asset class.

-An essential element of Wealth Horizon’s robo-advisor approach is its introductory interview.
+An essential element of their robo-advisor approach is its introductory interview.
 During this interview, investors are asked to specify what amount of risk they feel comfortable taking with their investment portfolio, what their situation is and what their investment goals are.

 Building a portfolio that is right for you will depend on your answers, although you can modify your preferred risk exposure at any time.
-Wealth Horizon even checks in with you each year to confirm that your previous level of risk tolerance still applies and is appropriate given your personal situation.
+They even check in with you each year to confirm that your previous level of risk tolerance still applies and is appropriate given your personal situation.

 You will also be expected to make a minimum deposit of £1,000 and an additional minimum deposit of £100 per month.
 The robo-advisor will then take over to manage that portfolio for you and protect it from market downturns.